-If we lose existing contracts, or orders for our products are not renewed, our ability to generate revenues will be harmed.
+If existing contracts, or orders for our products or services are terminated or not renewed, our ability to generate revenues will be harmed.

-A significant part of our business in previous years, including in 2018, was generated from recurring customers.
+A significant part of our business in previous years, including in 2019, was generated from recurring customers.
+From time to time, projects and orders may be cancelled by customers.
 Accordingly, the termination or non-renewal of our contracts could have a material adverse effect on our business, financial condition and operating results.
 Some of our existing contracts could be terminated or not renewed due to any of the following reasons, among others:

-dissatisfaction of our customers with our products and/or the services we provide or our inability to provide or install additional products or requested new applications on a timely basis;

-customers' default on payments due;

-our failure to comply with covenants or obligations in our contracts;

-the cancellation of the underlying project by the sponsoring government body; or change in the shareholders controlling our company.
+- dissatisfaction of our customers with our products and/or the services we provide or our inability to provide or install additional products or requested new applications on a timely basis; - · customers' default on payments due; - our failure to comply with covenants or obligations in our contracts; - the cancellation of the underlying project by the sponsoring government body; or - change in the shareholders controlling our company.